Drinking Cold Water after Eating: Dangerous or Beneficial?

-Many people have the habit of drinking cold water after eating; however, it’s been found that this can negatively affect your health.
-Although it might be a little exaggerated to call it a “danger,” the truth is that it can result in discomfort, and even pain.
-That's why many experts recommend avoiding it.
+Many people have the habit of drinking cold water after eating.
+However, evidence has shown it can negatively affect your health.
+Although calling it a "danger" might be an exaggeration, the truth is that it can cause discomfort and even pain.
+That's why many experts suggest avoiding it.

-Before we start, remember that this information has not been scientifically verified, but it’s worth keeping in mind the next time you reach for a glass of cold water after a meal.
+Before starting, remember that this data hasn’t been scientifically verified.
+Still, it’s worth keeping in mind the next time you reach for a glass of cold water after a meal.
 These findings can help you understand what goes on in your body.
 Also, it can help you avoid the uncomfortable side effects of drinking cold water after eating.

-Drinking cold water right after eating can cause indigestion because the cold temperatures change the consistency of the foods we’ve eaten, making them more difficult to digest.
-For example, fatty foods tend to solidify when mixed with cold water, making digestion more difficult.
-Longer digestion can result in acid reflux problems.
+Drinking cold water after eating can cause indigestion because the cold temperature changes the consistency of the foods we’ve eaten.
+This makes them harder to digest.
+For example, fatty foods tend to solidify when mixed with cold water.
+Also, the fact that food takes longer to digest may cause acid reflux problems.

-Drinking more water than usual can also be problematic because it dilutes the acid that our stomach uses to break down foods, slowing the digestion process.
-This can make a person feel sluggish and tired after meals, making it harder to get things done afterwards.
+Drinking more water than usual can also cause trouble by diluting the acid uses to break down foods, slowing down the digestion process.
+This can make a person feel sluggish and tired after meals, which makes it harder to get things done afterwards.

-Drinking cold water with food can also affect those with tooth sensitivity, migraines or severe headaches; drinking water that is too cold can trigger a migraine.
-It can also lead to stomach pain and bloating because some foods expand when eaten with water.
-The pain is prolonged when we drink too much water, hindering digestion.
+Drinking cold water with food can also affect those with tooth sensitivity, migraines or strong headaches; drinking water that is too cold can trigger a migraine.
+Also, it can lead to stomach pain and bloating because some foods expand when eaten with water.
+The pain lasts longer when we drink too much water because digestion takes more time.

-Our stomachs are designed to take in foods at a similar temperature to that of the body.
-Eating foods that are too cold or hot means extra work for the digestion process.
-The same thing happens when we eat foods that are too spicy; they are harder to break down and can cause diarrhea in some people.
+Our stomachs are designed to receive food at a similar temperature to our body’s.
+When we eat foods that are too cold or hot, our tummies have to work extra at the digestion process.
+The same happens when we eat foods that are too spicy; they are harder to break down and can cause diarrhoea in some people.

 What’s the best way to drink water?

-Even if they say drinking water after meals is bad for you, experts agree that our bodies need a good quantity of water daily in order to function properly.
-Some suggest that it’s better to drink water before a meal because this gives us a feeling of satiety and helps us eat less.
-Remember that water has zero calories and we can drink up to two liters a day.
+Even if they say drinking water after meals is bad for you, experts also agree that our bodies need enough water daily in order to function properly.
+Some suggest that it’s better to drink water before a meal because it gives us a feeling of satiety and helps us eat less.
+Remember that water has zero calories and you can drink up to two liters a day.

 Benefits of water

-The fact that cold water causes problems when consumed with food does not mean that water is bad for you.
-It’s always important to drink plenty of water daily as it’s been proven that the body needs a good quantity of water to stay hydrated and properly carry out its vital functions.
-Drinking water keeps organs and tissues fully hydrated, improving circulation and giving the body a “push” to eliminate toxins.
-Drinking water every day is essential and highly beneficial for our overall health and well-being.
+The fact that cold water causes problems when consumed with food doesn’t mean that water is bad for you.
+Drinking plenty of water daily is crucial to stay hydrated and let the body properly carry out its vital functions.
+This is true because water keeps our organs and tissues fully hydrated.
+Also, it improves circulation and gives the body a “push” to eliminate toxins.
+Drinking water every day is essential and very good for our overall health and well-being.